Running a self-hosted GitHub Actions runner on Proxmox LXC

 Common use cases for hooks

-Hooks are great for workspace cleanup, sending notifications, collecting metrics, or setting up environment variables that your jobs depend on.
+I use hooks for workspace cleanup, sending notifications, collecting metrics, or setting up environment variables that jobs depend on.

-There’s a few considerations when running your self-hosted runner:
+There are a few things I keep in mind when running a self-hosted runner:

 Keep these in mind